duneanalytics/docs/docs/api/index.md

 This documentation describes all of the available API calls and properties of the returned objects.
 If you have any questions or feedback, please reach out to [api-feedback@dune.com](mailto:api-feedback@dune.com) or our #[dune-api](https://discord.com/channels/757637422384283659/1019910980634939433) Discord channel!

-!!! warning
-    At this time, the Dune API is in private beta.
-This means that the way it works and the data it returns may change with advanced notice.

 ## How does the API work?